standardco/handbook/templates/postmortem.md

 ## The error log

-For smaller issues that don't really rise to the level of a post mortem, we have an error log.
-See Jonathan for access!
+For smaller issues that don't really rise to the level of a post mortem, we have an [error log](https://docs.google.com/spreadsheets/u/1/d/1SIINVUhOUWtXOmwim5KVp0BUsd8s1OInH4cJGCuuHVI/edit#gid=0).
+Put it there.

 ## Ok, get on with it!